 The student will give a functional diagnosis on the quantum field of the musculoskeletal and integumentary systems by using research of patient history, examination, and review of known data.

-The student is responsible for administering a treatment plan in informational nedicine.
-This treatment in nedicine will provide the student with an overall knowledge of the informational nedicine and therapeutic uses of essential oils through Aromatherapy.
+The student is responsible for administering a treatment plan in informational medicine.
+This treatment in nedicine will provide the student with an overall knowledge of the informational medicine and therapeutic uses of essential oils through Aromatherapy.
 The knowledge gained will allow the student to make adjustments for personal and professional therapeutic application.
-This course explores the relationship between aromas and the psyche from a clinical perspective.
-As well as exploring their own reaction to aromas through experiential work, students learn about the impact specific aromas have on psychological condition, and learn how to use clinical aromatherapy as a tool in clinical practice.
+This course explores the relationship between aromas and the psyche from a clinical perspective; as well as exploring reactions to aromas through experiential work.
+Students learn about the impact specific aromas have on psychological conditions and learn how to use clinical aromatherapy as a tool in clinical practice.

 Preceptorship credit hours: 6

 - Duration:12 Weeks